LeiRoF/M1-Fitting_Spectra/docs/Lorentzian.rst

         \end{cases}\,
     \end{equation}

-Ainsi, on peut tout diviser par :math:`\langle W \rangle` et écrire ce système sous la forme d'une équation matricielle:
+Thus, we can divide everything by :math:`\langle W \rangle` and write this system as a matrix equation:

 .. math::
     :label: matrix